Subscribe Now: 1 Full Year for Only $14.95!

 In addition, attendees can check out much of the latest in fitness equipment, clothing, and footwear as well as the official Princess Half Marathon merchandise.
 There are also frequent presentations by runners and fitness experts.

 On Saturday and Sunday morning of Princess Half Marathon weekend the Epcot Wonder parking lot becomes the Race Retreat area.
 Pre-race this area features light food and drinks, a temperature-controlled tent, and a padded stretching area.
 Following a race the area contains changing tents, a self-treatment station, and a 10 minute massage for a small fee.

-To take part in these extras will set you back $70 if you are participating in the Enchanted 10k, $120 for the Princess Half Marathon, and $185 for the Glass Slipper Challenge.
+To take part in these extras will set you back $120 for those participating in the Princess Half Marathon.
 Sadly, it is not available for the tykes in the Diaper Dash.